Skip to main content

 Eligibility and application procedures

-The competition is open to undergraduate and graduate students currently enrolled in a music degree program (up to age 26) — during the application window time of the competition — at a college/university* located in the following Southeastern states: NC, SC, GA, FL, AL, MS, LA, TN, KY, WV and VA.
+The competition is open to undergraduate and graduate students currently enrolled in a music degree program (up to age 26) — during the application window time of the competition — at a college/university located in the following Southeastern states: NC, SC, GA, FL, AL, MS, LA, TN, KY, WV and VA.
+Both solo and small chamber ensembles are eligible to apply; each member must meet eligibility requirements.

 • A First Place Winner from a previous Rosen-Schaffel Competition is not eligible to return for future competitions.